yunuskorkmaz/docs.tr-tr/docs/framework/wpf/data/how-to-create-and-bind-to-an-observablecollection.md

 End Class
 ```

- <span data-ttu-id="39a96-106">[VERILERI xaml 'de bağlamaya uygun hale getirme](how-to-make-data-available-for-binding-in-xaml.md)bölümünde açıklandığı gibi, koleksiyonu diğer ortak dil çalışma zamanı (CLR) nesneleriyle aynı şekilde bağlama için kullanılabilir hale getirebilirsiniz.</span><span class="sxs-lookup"><span data-stu-id="39a96-106">You can make the collection available for binding the same way you would with other common language runtime (CLR) objects, as described in [Make Data Available for Binding in XAML](how-to-make-data-available-for-binding-in-xaml.md).</span></span> <span data-ttu-id="39a96-107">Örneğin, içinde [!INCLUDE[TLA2#tla_xaml](../../../../includes/tla2sharptla-xaml-md.md)] koleksiyonu örnekleyebilirsiniz ve koleksiyonu aşağıda gösterildiği gibi bir kaynak olarak belirtebilirsiniz:</span><span class="sxs-lookup"><span data-stu-id="39a96-107">For example, you can instantiate the collection in [!INCLUDE[TLA2#tla_xaml](../../../../includes/tla2sharptla-xaml-md.md)] and specify the collection as a resource, as shown here:</span></span>
+ <span data-ttu-id="25711-106">You can make the collection available for binding the same way you would with other common language runtime (CLR) objects, as described in [Make Data Available for Binding in XAML](how-to-make-data-available-for-binding-in-xaml.md).</span><span class="sxs-lookup"><span data-stu-id="25711-106">You can make the collection available for binding the same way you would with other common language runtime (CLR) objects, as described in [Make Data Available for Binding in XAML](how-to-make-data-available-for-binding-in-xaml.md).</span></span> <span data-ttu-id="25711-107">For example, you can instantiate the collection in [!INCLUDE[TLA2#tla_xaml](../../../../includes/tla2sharptla-xaml-md.md)] and specify the collection as a resource, as shown here:</span><span class="sxs-lookup"><span data-stu-id="25711-107">For example, you can instantiate the collection in [!INCLUDE[TLA2#tla_xaml](../../../../includes/tla2sharptla-xaml-md.md)] and specify the collection as a resource, as shown here:</span></span>

 ```xaml
 <Window